ktempestuous/latent_space_visualiser_weather_models/README.md

 This application requires external data, a sample of which is included at https://syncandshare.lrz.de/getlink/fiKpbQtFvZChe1yfM7PqaX/demo_data.

+Note that latent data is in a seperate zip file which needs to be unzipped before use.

 Required data:

 * **Latent data** (GraphCast outputs)